Cloudfly-Z/ACAN/README.md

 # ACAN
-ACAN: A Plug-and-Play Adaptive Center-Aligned Network for Unsupervised Domain Adaptation
+Code for paper "ACAN: A Plug-and-Play Adaptive Center-Aligned Network for Unsupervised Domain Adaptation"